xueying-lyu/mismatch/README.md

 `mismatch` is a Python package and analysis pipeline for modeling discordance between biological markers, with a focus on neuroimaging and biomarker data in Alzheimer’s disease.

-The `mismatch` approach was originally developed to study the discordance between tau pathology (T) and neurodegeneration (N) in Alzheimer's disease (AD), with the goal of identifying phenotypes associated with non-AD factors.
+The `mismatch` approach was originally developed to study the discordance between tau pathology (T) and neurodegeneration (N) in Alzheimer's disease (AD), with the goal of identifying phenotypes associated with non-AD factors beyond tau driving neurodegeneration.
 It enables the discovery of spatially distinct **T-N phenotypes** by clustering regional mismatch patterns:

 - ⚫ **Canonical (N ~ T)**: Neurodegeneration aligns with tau burden, reflecting typical AD patients.
 - 🔴 **Vulnerable (N > T)**: Greater-than-expected neurodegeneration, suggesting additional co-morbidities (e.g., LATE, vascular).